-Standard Name Effective date for entity e Requirements Impact AASB 2011-12 Amendments to Australian Accounting Standards arising from Interpretation 20 30 June 2014 Allows transitional provisions for strippings costs in accordance with Interpretation 20.
-There will be no impact as the entity is not in the mining industry.
-AASB 2012-9 Amendment to AASB 1048 arising from the Withdrawal of Australian Interpretation 1039 Removes reference to withdrawn Interpretation 1039.
+Standard Name Effective date for entity Requirements Impact AASB 2011-12 Amendments to Australian Accounting Standards arising from Interpretation 20 31 March 2015 Allows transitional provision for strippings costs in accordance with Interpretation 20. sThere will be no impact as entity is not in the mining industry.
+AASB 2012-9 Amendment to AASB 1048 arising from the Withdrawal of Australian Interpretation 1039 - · · · · · · · · · · · · · · · · · · · Removes reference to withdrawn Interpretation 1039.
 No impact on the financial statements.
 AASB 1055 - Budgetary Reporting AASB 2013-1 Amendments to AASB 1049 - Relocation of Budgetary Reporting Requirements This standard specifies the nature of budgetary disclosures and circumstances for inclusion in the financial statements.
 No impact as the entity is not a public sector entity.
-AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities [AASB 132] This standard adds application guidance to AASB 132 to assist with applying some of the offset criteria of the standard.
+AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities [AASB 132] 31 March 2015 This standard adds application guidance to AASB 132 to assist with applying some of the offset criteria of the standard.
 There will be no impact to the entity as there are no offsetting arrangements currently in place.

 r.
-Going Concern
+Financial Support

-Textile Clothing & Footwear Union of Australia - National Council did not receive or offer financial support from/to another reporting unit during the financial year.
+Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Postal and Telecommunications Branch (Victoria) did not receive or offer financial support from/to another reporting unit during the financial year.

-NOTE 2: INFORMATION TO BE PROVIDED TO MEMBERS OR FAIR WORK COMMISSION
+NOTE 2: INFORMATION TO BE PROVIDED TO MEMBERS OR THE FAIR WORK COMMISSION